alt-romes/linear-core/popl_response.md

 was able to both confirm and refute linearity preservation of GHC, while having very few cases of conservatively rejecting linear programs.
 My main concern is on the significance, which seems limited.

-[ TODO ]: My main concern is on the significance, which seems limited; refer to Reviewer A and B's points on significance

 Small: